gidkom/php-openfire-restapi/README.md

-openfire-userservice-php
+php-openfire-restapi
 =====================

-A simple PHP class designed to work with Openfire UserService plugin.
+A simple PHP class designed to work with Openfire Rest Api plugin.
 It is used to remote manage the Openfire server.

 ## LICENSE
-openfire-userservice-php is licensed under MIT style license, see LICENCE for further information.
+php-openfire-restapi is licensed under MIT style license, see LICENCE for further information.

 ## REQUIREMENTS
 - PHP 5.4+